hmcts/sscs-track-your-appeal-frontend/README.md

     http://www.sscs.reform.hmcts.net/trackyourappeal/hmUr1moTZj

-The ID `hmUr1moTZj` defined within the URL is randomly generated via the backend.
+The ID `hmUr1moTZj` defined within the URL is randomly generated via the API.
 When a user clicks on the URL the node app performs a HTTP GET request to the Java API /appeals endpoint passing the ID, the response returns the appeal in JSON format, processed and presented to the user.
 If you wish to view some of the responses take a look at the [mocked responses](/test/mock/data)